- Analog Products

 Digital Signal Controllers

-Several key features of the dsPIC Digital Signal Controllers from Microchip make them ideal for motor control applications.
-With an integrated digital signal processor, a single-cycle 16 X 16 MAC and 40-bit accumulators, along with Core Independent Peripherals (CIPs) that offload several functions from the CPU, the dsPIC is an excellent choice for math-intensive applications such as motor control applications.
+Several key features of dsPIC DSCs make them ideal for motor control applications.
+Featuring an integrated Digital Signal Processor (DSP), a single-cycle 16 × 16 MAC and 40-bit accumulators, along with Core Independent Peripherals (CIPs) that offload several functions from the Central Processing Unit (CPU), dsPIC DSCs are excellent choices for math-intensive applications.

 For ease of design, an integrated MOSFET driver provides an interface between the digital signal controller and the six MOSFET array controlling the three-phase motor.
 These devices feature low propagation delays, anti-shoot through outputs which are guaranteed to not overlap, and an overcurrent protection and an internal diode that charges the high-side gate drive bootstrap capacitor.